Sub-nm2 ferroelectric domains via charged 180 degree walls in ZrO2: Results and Discussion

-Here, the walls between the neighboring in-plane domains in a polar column result in either head-to-head or tail-to-tail encounters of the dipole vectors at the boundary.
-This arrangement produces bound polarization charge, thus forming strongly charged 180° domain walls.
-To understand the atomic structure of charged 180° domain walls, Figures 3a and 3b show zoomed-in ABF-STEM images of the HH and TT walls, respectively.
-In the HH wall (Figure 3a), O\textsubscript{II} atoms shift into the Zr plane, resembling the half–unit-cell structure of the nonpolar orthorhombic $Pbcm$ structure, as depicted in Figure 1b.
-This “$Pbcm$-like slice” stabilizes the interface between two highly polar $Pca2_1$ domains of opposite orientation.
-In the TT wall (Figure 3b), by contrast, the O\textsubscript{II} sublattice returns to near–centrosymmetric positions, producing a local $P4_2/nmc$ tetragonal structure.
-Multislice simulations based on these models faithfully reproduce the ABF contrast, confirming our phase assignments.
-These HH and TT domain wall configurations remained unchanged in the same region of plan‐view specimens across multiple ABF‐STEM imaging sessions spanning several months, confirming that these ultrashort domains are stable rather than transient.
-Across all 38 domains imaged along the [100] zone axis (Extended Data Figs. 5–8), we consistently observed alternating HH and TT motifs; the full set of O\textsubscript{II} displacement profiles for these walls is compiled in Extended Data Figs. 6 and 8.
-Multiple head-to-head and tail-to-tail domain‐wall structures were previously predicted by theory \cite{paul2024formation,xu2024oxygen,noor2024nearly,kumar2025negative}, but their exact atomic configurations are experimentally observed here for the first time.
+The vertical alternation of HH and TT in-plane domains within each polar column gives rise to HH and TT CDWs.
+To elucidate the atomic structures of these CDWs, we present zoomed-in reconstructed atomic potential maps derived from DPC-STEM, and experimental ABF-STEM images (Figure 1c,d).
+Both the imaging techniques resolve oxygen columns alongside the heavier Zr atomic columns.
+At the HH wall core (Figure 1c), O\textsubscript{II} atoms shift into the Zr plane, resembling the nonpolar orthorhombic $Pbcm$ structure (Figure S6b).
+This $Pbcm$-like structure stabilizes the interface between two highly polar $Pca2_1$ domains of opposite polarization.
+At the TT wall core (Figure 1d), by contrast, the O\textsubscript{II} sublattice returns to near-center position within its Zr cage, resembling the $P4_2/nmc$ tetragonal structure (Figure S6c).
+STEM image simulations on DFT-optimized domain structures containing HH and TT walls using the multi-slice method, implemented in abtem \cite{Madsen2021abTEM} (Figure 1c,d), faithfully reproduce the ABF contrast, verifying our phase assignment.
+Intensity profiles of O\textsubscript{II} columns extracted from the simulated and experimental ABF images across the HH and TT walls further confirm the identified polar domain and domain wall configurations (right most panels of Figure 1c,d).
+We further corroborate the phase assignment at the HH and TT walls using phonon mode analysis, as discussed later.
+Across all the 38 domains imaged along the [100] zone axis (Figures S7–S10), we consistently observed alternating HH and TT motifs; the full set of O\textsubscript{II} displacement profiles for these walls is compiled in Figures S8 and S10.
+Moreover, the magnitudes of O\textsubscript{II} displacements are in good agreement with the simulated ABF image of a DFT-optimized structure (Figure S11).
+This confirms the reliability of the O\textsubscript{II} off-center displacements extracted from the ABF image.
+It is worth noting that, while multiple HH and TT wall structures were previously predicted by theory \cite{paul2024formation,xu2024oxygen,noor2024nearly,kumar2025negative}, their exact atomic configurations are experimentally observed here for the first time.